gradle/native-samples/README.md

 ## Executable Composite Build with Transitive Dependencies (composite-build)

-This project just shows that Swift modules can be built with Gradle.
+This project just shows that Swift/C++ libraries can be built with Gradle.
 The dependencies are added transitively from the dependencies between modules and the projects take part of a composite build.
 To run it:
 ```